3300786/LAM3/README.md

-# LAM3: Leak Alignment in Multi-Modal Models
+# LAM3: Leaky Alignment in Multi-Modal Models

 **LAM3** explores the alignment vulnerability of multimodal large language models (MLLMs).
 It proposes an adversarial attack pipeline using cross-attention gradient signals and provides a reproducible benchmark for evaluating jailbreak robustness and defense mechanisms.